 I was able to hire a driver for the day through my hotel for $40 USD.
 Other places, however, were telling me it would cost as much as $70-80!

-Sadly, many people only visit Saqqara for just a couple of hours as part of a guided tour which is combined with Dahshur and/or Giza.
+Sadly, many people only visit Saqqara for just a couple of hours as part of a guided tour, often combined with Dahshur and Giza.
 If you only have a few days in the Cairo area, then this is certainly better than nothing.
 But if you can, it’s well worth delegating an entire day to Saqqara as there is so much to see.

 In fact, I spent an entire day at Saqqara but still couldn’t see everything.
 Since I had the Cairo Pass (more below), I asked my driver to make another stop the next day in between my visits to Dahshur and Memphis.
 And as mentioned above, I visited a third time weeks later to visit the Step Pyramid’s interior.